RikaResource/.github/profile/README.md

 RikaRelief is an organization aimed at solving resource related problems.
 For instance; famine relief.

-We'll employ concepts from design, mathematics, computer science and economics, among other disciplines to help solve problems plaguing various communities.
-This multi-disciplinary approach will help us see the problems we choose to tackle through diverse light.
+We employ concepts from design, mathematics, computer science and economics, among other disciplines to help solve problems plaguing various communities.
+This multi-disciplinary approach helps us see the problems we choose to tackle through diverse light.

 As the name suggests this will be a peer driven effort both in building the technologies involved and also in the functioning of the system.